 Project Overview

 This five-year-long project reached substantial completion Dec.
 17, 2021 and final completion on October 31, 2022.
 The project area extended 4.4 miles along I-95 between the PA Route 332 (Newtown-Yardley Road) Interchange (Exit 8) in Pennsylvania and the Bear Tavern Road (County Route 579) Interchange (Exit 75) in New Jersey.
 The centerpiece element of the project was the replacement of a nearly 60-year-old “functionally obsolete” riveted plate-girder bridge that had fracture-critical pins and hangers.
-The new crossing is a dual-structure continuous multi-girder steel bridge with increased through-traffic capacity, auxiliarly lanes for accelerating/decelerating traffic at flanking interchanges, shoulders, and a shared-use (pedestrians and bicyclists) walkway.
+The new crossing is a dual-structure continuous multi-girder steel bridge with increased through-traffic capacity, auxiliary lanes for accelerating/decelerating traffic at flanking interchanges, shoulders, and a shared-use (pedestrians and bicyclists) walkway.

 Have Questions?